Jennie-Techie/Python/README.md

   | * IQR is the difference between the 75th and 25th percentile, and the IQR for the sales variable is 810 |
   | * The skewness of the sales variable is 4.8915 greater than +1, therefore the sales variable is highly positively skewed. |

-**FREQUENCY DISTRIBUTION OF CATEGORICAL VARIABLES** The frequency distribution of all the categorical variables is created to display the distinct values in the the dataset and the number of occurences (frequency counts) of each.
+**Frequency distribution of all Categorical Variables** The frequency distribution table of all the categorical variables are created to display the distinct values in the the dataset and the number of occurences (frequency counts) of each.
 Creating a frequency table makes it easier to view and understand the data at a glance.
 It gives the dataset a lot more meaning.
-* The function used to achieve this are value_count()

 ### GRAPHICAL UNIVARIATE ANALYSIS
 Using plotly, histograms were plotted to show the frequency table of the following categories: